-The Good Registry is a gift website where people give kindness instead of stuff.
+The Good Registry is a gift website where people give love instead of stuff.

-Anyone from small kids to big businesses can show they care with donations to good causes — using charitable gift cards or charitable registries:
+Anyone from small kids to big businesses can show they care with donations to good causes instead of unnecessary gifts — using charitable gift cards or charitable registries:

-- Create your own Good Registry (like Meghan and Brendan have done)and ask friends and family to donate to a charity you choose.
+- Create your own Good Registry for a special event (like Sophie did) and ask friends and family to donate to a charity you choose.

 - Give Good Gift Cards instead of traditional gifts, to show people you are thinking about them, and enable them to donate to charities they care about.